SURGroup/JHU-Key-Bridge-Data/README.md

 ### Distribution of Ship Size for Individual Bridges
 - PDF files showing the distribution of ship sizes at specific bridges.

-**Further details can be found in the README file within that folder.**
+<ins>Further details can be found in the README file within that folder.</ins>

 ## Usage